BayeTechis/Numpy_m/README.md

                      0 : Less than or equal to 50K
                      1 : More than 50K

-The program returns:
+The program returns
-      - cwhether the country that the data is taken from is young or old.
+whether the country that the data is taken from is young or old;
-      - the country's race distribution to identifies minorities
+the country's race distribution to identifies minorities;
-      - if goverment policy (citizens above 60 should not work more than 25 hours a week) is in place
+if goverment policy (citizens above 60 should not work more than 25 hours a week) is in place;
-      - whether or not higher educated people have better pay in general
+and, whether or not higher educated people have better pay in general

 makeSenseOfCensus.csv is the raw data